 And me?
 The fact is, I forgot his orders.
 Or so I tell myself.
 Some weeks after his departure, I placed the egg on the table in the hall, watched it wobble for a moment, and went inside the room.

 Amitava Kumar is a Professor at Vassar in New York.
-Published in Catapult, this is a coming-of-age story.
+This is a coming-of-age story.
 The narrator is the adult writer looking back on his childhood and adolescence and putting the pieces together.
 All introspection, as they say, is really retrospection, as is the case with this story.
 And, through this narrator’s retrospection, we understand the unrequited loves that have filled his own life.

 Satyadev’s father was a Deputy Superintendent of Police.
 He had shot himself in his bedroom.
 My mother revealed this to me.
 Satyadev’s father suspected that his wife was having an affair with a music director.
 My mother also mentioned that there is one detail in “Bungalow Number 43” that is drawn from real life.
 The young woman in the story, a dancer, wears small, white harsingar flowers in her hair.
 That is exactly how Satyadev’s mother used to adorn her hair.